aeglon97/Communicate-Data-Findings/readme.md

 ## Dataset

-PISA is a survey of students' skills and knowledge upon the end of their compulsory education, looking at how well-prepared they are for life after school.
+PISA is a survey of students' skills and knowledge which takes place at the end of their compulsory education, looking at how well-prepared students are for life after school.
 Around 486,000 students in [65 countries](http://www.oecd.org/pisa/aboutpisa/pisa-2012-participants.htm) took part in this survey.

 The full dataset can be found [here](https://s3.amazonaws.com/udacity-hosted-downloads/ud507/pisa2012.csv.zip) and the explanation for each column can be found [here](https://s3.amazonaws.com/udacity-hosted-downloads/ud507/pisadict2012.csv).

 After combing through the original dataset, I decided that I needed a solid 10-15 variables to isolate for the scope of this project.
-My data wrangling process can be found [here](https://github.com/nihlan97/Communicate-Data-Findings/blob/master/pisa2012_wrangle.ipynb) along with the [slides](https://github.com/nihlan97/Communicate-Data-Findings/blob/master/pisa2012_explanatory_slides.slides.html).
+My data wrangling process can be found [here](https://github.com/nihlan97/Communicate-Data-Findings/blob/master/pisa2012_wrangle.ipynb), exploration phase where I describe all features in-depth [here](https://github.com/nihlan97/Communicate-Data-Findings/blob/master/pisa2012_exploratory.html), along with the presentation [slides](https://github.com/nihlan97/Communicate-Data-Findings/blob/master/pisa2012_explanatory_slides.slides.html).

 ## Summary of Findings